AlexOyar/unslider-dots/README.md

 # Responsive SlideShow using Unslider Dots

-In this tutorial we will be making a full responsive slideshow using dots as indexes with **Unslider**.
+In this tutorial we will be making a full responsive slideshow using dots as indexes with **Unslider** and some titles.
-Then, we will add some text on top of the images and set some cool Jquery animations to them.

 Notice that in this tutorial i will not add a navigation bar, if you want to see how to make a full responsive navigation bar, i will upload one later.